 Of the 15 groups with the word 'Animal' in the label, 13 had a similar set of cards, but two participants had labelled their categories slightly differently (Animals and Environment' and 'Animals and Nature') and had thus included extra cards the others didn't have ('Glacier's melting faster than previously thought', for example).

 When we place every category that uses the same words or phrases into a standardize category, we can assess the effectiveness of the category by looking at the agreement score.

 The agreement score tells you the agreement level between included participants on the cards that belong in each category.
 Beside the agreement score, you can see the number of participants included in that score.

 Once you standardize a category, check the agreement score to get an objective assessment of how similar the groupings are.
 An agreement score of .8 means that 80% of participants in the new category agree with the grouping.
 A perfect agreement score is 1.0 (100%).

 We standardized all 15 participant-created categories with the word 'animal' in the label, and saw that our agreement score was only .41 (41%).

 So, what now?
 Well, a low agreement score isn't the only number you can rely on to tell you something useful.
-The number of participants who placed the card in that category will tell you something important as well: out of 15 people, 13 people put the top two cards into that category, and 12 people put the third card in that category.
+The number of participants who placed the card in that category will tell you something important as well: out of 15 people, 13 people put the bottom two cards into that category, and 15 put the first card in that category.
 So we can be confident that most participants who created this group think these cards belong here.

 However, we don't want to leave this category standardized because the agreement score suggests the categories aren't similar enough.